IDMNYU/IDM_Faculty_FAQ/sp2022_covid_reference.md

-# Covid teaching notes Spring 2022
+# Teaching notes Spring 2022

 ## Teaching modalities
 Unless you are teaching an iNet (online) sction of a course, you are expected to teach on-campus this semester.
 If you are unsure, email Scott.